ces3001/obsidian-tasklist/README.md

 # Tasklist
-Show all tasks for a note and any associated links elsewhere in vault.
+Show all tasks for a note and any associated tasks elsewhere in vault.
 A note can represent an entire project (or person, or anything), which can have tasks in other pages, subnotes, or subprojects.

 ## What you get